Julieusa/Leetcode_together/Julie/readme.md

  Find the number of ways to make changes for the target amount using the given coin denominations. if denom <= amount:
 				ways[amount] += ways[amount-denom]

+### Day 19(11/24/2021)
+Find the minimum number of coins to make a change for the target amount using the given coin denominations.
+In order to compare with last question, I merge the solution to the same file.